okeeffed/cheat-sheets/Machine-Learning/ML-Regression-Model-Performance.md

 Reflecting back on the `Backward Elimination` process that we used, we actually came to a feeling that we shouldn't have excluded the last value of `Marketing Spend`.

-The problem with the algorithms that we chose and the p value threshhold we chose is that the threshhold is arbitary.
+The problem with the algorithms that we chose and the p value threshhold we chose is that the threshhold is arbitrary.